-Unconditional Admission: The applicant must submit a Graduate Management Aptitude Test (GMAT) score that will be used in conjunction with the applicant's socioeconomic profile and the undergraduate grade point average to determine admission to graduate programs.
+Unconditional Admission: The applicant must submit an acceptable Graduate Management Aptitude Test (GMAT) score that will be used in conjunction with the applicant's socioeconomic profile and the undergraduate grade point average to determine admission to graduate programs.
 The following are some factors that may be included in the socioeconomic profile used in the admission process.

 - a.
 Economic status of family when applicant attended elementary, secondary, and undergraduate school. - b.
 Applicant is first-generation to attend undergraduate school. - c.
-Applicant is first-generation to attend graduate or professional school. - d.
+Applicant is first-generation to attend graduate or professional school.d.
 Applicant is multilingual. - e.
 Applicant was employed while attending undergraduate school. - f.
 Applicant helped rear other children in family. - g.
 Applicant's geographic residence in Texas at time of application. - h.
 Geographic region wherein applicant's high school is located. - i.
 Applicant's demonstration of performance in community activities. - j.
 Applicant's demonstration of commitment to a particular field of study. - k.
 The presence or absence of role models with comparable graduate school training in the applicant's region of residence. - I. The applicant's performance during a personal interview.

-Conditional Admission: The student must have at least a 3.00 undergraduate grade point average or the undergraduate grade point average on the last sixty (60) hours of course work must be at least 3.25.
-Students admitted in this category will be required to meet the unconditional admission criteria by the end of their first semester of enrollment.
+Conditional Admission: Students who fail to satisfy the unconditional admission criteria may be admitted on a conditional basis.
+Under conditional admission, the student must have at least a 3.00 undergraduate grade point average or the undergraduate grade point average on the last sixty-hours (60) of course work must be at least 3.25.
+Students admitted in this category will be required to meet the unconditional admission criteria by maintaining at least a grade of "B" or better in each course in the first twelve hours of graduate work within the first year of enrollment.
 Failure to do so will result in the student being dropped from the program.

-The Master of Business Administration degree requires thirty-nine (39) hours of course work, including 12 hours of electives that allow students to build depth of knowledge in a particular business discipline.
+The Master of Business Administration degree requires thirty-nine (39) hours of course work, including 9 hours of electives that allow students to build depth of knowledge in a particular business discipline.